 An intoxicating riot of noise and color, semi-arid Marrakech boasts a record high of 120ºF/ 49ºC.
 The city’s hottest months are July and August, with average highs exceeding 97ºF/ 36ºC.
 Although sub-freezing temperatures have been recorded in the winter months, Marrakech nevertheless manages to maintain a warm mean annual temperature of 67ºF/ 19.5ºC.
 A wider temperature spectrum means that visitors can choose to visit during the season that suits them best.
 Once there, there are plenty of ways to experience the city—from exploring the chaotic souqs of the Medina to relaxing in one of Marrakech’s famous hammam spas.

 Highest Temperature Recorded: 122ºF/ 50ºC.

 Although Miami has the highest mean annual temperature of any U.S. city, the Arizona capital claims the hottest average highs in summer.
 Between 1981 and 2010, Phoenix boasted an average of 107 days per year with a high of at least 100 °F/ 38 °C, while the city’s record high is a staggering 122ºF/ 50ºC.
 With approximately 300 days of sunshine every year, the weather alone is a good reason to visit Phoenix, but the Southwest city also has its fair share of theatres, galleries and sports stadiums.
-Highlights include the Heard Museum’s Native American artworks, and the breathtaking flora of the Desert Botanical Garden.
+Highlights of what is sometimes the hottest place in the world include the Heard Museum’s Native American artworks, and the breathtaking flora of the Desert Botanical Garden.